-The appropriate amount of solution should be withdrawn from the vial and added to an infusion bag containing 250 ml of 0.9% sodium chloride.
-Dextrose (5%) solution should not be used (see Incompatibilities).
+The appropriate amount of solution should be withdrawn from the vial using a sterile needle and syringe and added to an infusion bag containing 250 ml of 0.9% sodium chloride.
+Dextrose (5%) solution should not be used (see section 4.3 Incompatibilities).
 The bag should be gently inverted to mix the solution in order to avoid foaming.
 Care must be taken to ensure the sterility of prepared solutions.
 Since the medicinal product does not contain any anti-microbial preservative or bacteriostatic agents, aseptic technique must be observed.
 Parenteral drug products should be inspected visually for particulates and discoloration prior to administration.
+Once the infusion is prepared it should be administered immediately (see section 4.1 Storage).